UniFi vs TP-Link Omada: Which Home Network System Is Better? — professional installation

 Does TP-Link Omada require a cloud account?

-Is the Omada SDN controller software really free?
+Is the TP-Link Omada controller really free?

 What about TP-Link's Chinese ownership — is that a security concern?